Nepiki/Guides/Adventures-of-Dino-Riki-achievement-guide-roadmap.md

 **Overview**

-- Estimated achievement difficulty: 6,5/10
+- Estimated achievement difficulty: 8,5/10
-- Approximate amount of time to master: 4-6 hours (Depending on skill).
+- Approximate amount of time to master: 7-8 hours (Depending on skill).
 - Minimum number of playthroughs needed: 1 (plus replaying the first 3 stages a few times)
 - Number of missable achievements: 6
-- Do cheats disable achievements?: No, pressing Up+Start at the game over screen to restart at the stage you were won't affect achievement unlock
+- Do cheats disable achievements?: Yes, pressing Up+Start at the game over screen to restart at the stage you were will affect some achievements (mentionned in the achievement name)
 - Does difficulty affect achievements?: There's no options to change difficulty
 - Glitchy achievements: None
 - Hardest achievement: Neko Dino Rikimu (Rack up nine lives!)